wp-plugins/netforum-directory-with-importer/README.txt

    - country
    - organization

-[member_table_url] has on addtional shortcode: ignore_do_not_display_online.
+[member_table_url] has an addtional shortcode field: ignore_do_not_display_online.
 The values are 1 and 0 with 1 showing records regardless of the value in the do_not_display_online_flag, and 0 only showing records that does not have this flag set to true.
 The default is 0.

 The shortcode fields can be used together eg. [member_table limit=50 display_members_only=1 display_fields="first name, email"] will